 - Maintaining and updating business records and transactions of a corporation that are separate from those of its owners.

 Advantages of C Corporation

-A C Corporation can easily raise a capital when compared with a sole proprietorship or partnership as the Corporation has stocks which can be sold.
+A C Corporation can easily raise a capital when compared to a sole proprietorship or partnership as the Corporation has stocks which can be sold.
 Investors can be lured with the profits made by the company and then shared as dividends, which can avoid the hassle of loans and high-rate interests.

-Usually when a sole proprietor or partner invest in a business, his main fear is that his life’s savings could be risked by a lawsuit against his business or by any sudden overwhelming debts, but in case of C Corporation this fear is eliminated.
+Usually when a sole proprietor or partner invest in a business, his main fear is that his life’s savings could be risked by a lawsuit against his business or by any sudden overwhelming debts, but in the case of C Corporations this fear is eliminated.
 In a C Corporation, the personal assets of shareholders cannot be touched.
 Hence, many small owners choose this Corporation to protect themselves.

 Continuance of Existence

 The C Corporation is not affected by the transfer of stock or death of an owner.
 It can still run by other stockholders and partners.